Staff and students

 This guide is designed to help students to acquire the skills to find and use archives.

 Archive collections support the teaching and research of the University.
 We provide guides as starting points for users wishing to understand the extent and nature of material available for a particular course.
-Teaching staff are invited to contact us to discuss guides and digitised resources for topics not yet listed.
-We also provide archive research skill workshops.
+Teaching staff are invited to contact us to discuss guides and digitised resources for topics not yet listed and to arrange archive research skill workshops.
+We're currently running a survey - have your say on how we can best help you and how you'd like to use our collections for teaching in 2020/21.

 We are the guardians of the University corporate memory back to foundation in 1451.
 We have created the University of Glasgow Story website and are filling it with stories of people, places and events.
 This is only a small fraction of the information we have so if you don’t find what you need, please ask us for help.